ddnexus/pagy/docs/how-to.md

 The `pagy_info` and the `pagy_items_selector_js` helpers use the "item"/"items" generic name in their output.
 You can change that by editing the values of the `"pagy.item_name"` i18n key in the [dictionaray files](https://github.com/ddnexus/pagy/blob/master/lib/locales) that your app is using.

-Besides you can also (dynamically) set the `:i18n_key` variable to let Pagy know where to lookup the item name in some dictionary file (instead looking it up in the default `"pagy.item_name"` key).
+Besides you can also (dynamically) set the `:i18n_key` variable to let Pagy know where to lookup the item name in some dictionary file (instead of looking it up in the default `"pagy.item_name"` key).

 You have a few ways to do that: